Which Credit Score Agency is the Most Accurate?

 Here’s the deal:

 If you’re looking at your credit scores and evaluating your credit, here’s what you need to know about the many different scoring models and where to get the most accurate credit score.

 There are many.
 And knowing which credit score is the most accurate can make a big difference when you're applying for credit.
 On its face, a credit score is merely a numerical representation of the data in your credit reports held by the three major credit bureaus, TransUnion, Experian, and Equifax.
 So, that's at least three potential credit scores right there.

 Different creditors might report your activity to one or all three of these bureaus.
 This is another reason your credit score could vary among different providers.

-Another reason, however, is that each company that provides a credit score uses its own formulas to calculate scores using the data in your credit reports.
+Further, each company provides a credit score using its own formulas to calculate scores using the data in your credit reports.

 It gets worse: